+For colour one and two, use colours from our corporate branding.
+Speak to Corporate Communications about the colours we use.
 When using colour, choose a good contrast between text and background (dark text on a solid light background gives the best contrast).
-Speak to Corporate Communications about the colours we use for branding.
+Use Heading 1 for the title of the document, and then Heading 2, 3 and 4 for subtitles.
+Only use Heading 1 once.